dmwyatt/template_streaming_shadow_dom/README.md

 Here the template engine just starts giving us chunks of the rendered template.

 `content_generator` is a generator function which yields chunks.
-We then the iterator it creates to Django's `StreamingHttpResponse` in `shadow_dom_streaming_example` which will send each chunk as it becomes available:
+We then pass the iterator it creates to Django's `StreamingHttpResponse` in `shadow_dom_streaming_example` which will send each chunk as it becomes available:

 ```python
 return StreamingHttpResponse(content_generator())